SUSE-Cloud/socok8s/doc/source/deployment/overview.rst

 * A series of :term:`SES` nodes.

-The following diagram shows the general workflow of a SUSE Containerized Openstack deployment on an installed SUSE CaaS Platform cluster and SUSE Enterprise Storage.
+The following diagram shows the general workflow of a SUSE Containerized OpenStack deployment on an installed SUSE CaaS Platform cluster and SUSE Enterprise Storage.

 .. blockdiag::